Marcal

 The Marcal is a right tributary of the Rába which rises near Sümeg in the Bakony region of western Hungary.
 The river flows north and reaches Ukk on the Little Hungarian Plain.
-It follows a path similar to the Rába, and in many places the two rivers are only a kilometer apart.
-The two rivers meet at Győr.
+The Marcal follows a path similar to the Rába, and in many places the two rivers are only a kilometer apart.
+The two rivers meet in the city of Győr.

 Other

 In October 2010, the Marcal was contaminated in a chemical spill by red mud and temporarily suffered massive loss of aquatic life, from which it has since recovered.